-On the day of the shoot, we ask you to keep a log of what you shoot.
-This is used to help the producer ask you questions when you return from shooting video for the day.
+We ask that you keep a log of what you shoot.
+This is used to help the producer answer questions when you return from a day of filming.

-The link to a log file template you may download is found under Resources on the right side of this page.
+Click here for the Shooting Log template or it can be found under Resources on the right side of this page.